DerwenAI/strwythura/README.md

-This will scrape text sources from particular URLs for articles about the linkage between dementia and regularly eating procesed red meat, then produces a knowledge graph using `NetworkX` and a vector database of text chunck embeddings using `LanceDB`:
+This will scrape text sources from particular URLs for articles about the linkage between dementia and regularly eating procesed red meat, then produces a knowledge graph using `NetworkX`, a vector database of text chunck embeddings using `LanceDB`, and an entity embedding models using `gensim.Word2Vec`:

   * `kg.html` -- interactive graph visualization in `PyVis`
-  * `kg.json` -- serialization of `NetworkX` graph
+  * `data/kg.json` -- serialization of `NetworkX` graph
   * `data/lancedb` -- vector database tables
+  * `data/entity.w2v` -- entity embedding model

 ## Deep-dive